Cluster Synchronization of Networks via a Canonical Transformation for Simultaneous Block Diagonalization of Matrices: Real Networks Analysis

 \section{Real Networks Analysis}

-It is important to consider application of the algorithm developed in this paper to real network topologies.
+{The ultimate goal of the study of stability of network cluster synchronization is to gain better understanding of real networks of interest.
+In particular, given a real network and a dynamics on its nodes, one would like to know which patterns of cluster synchronization are possible for that network and how stable those patterns are.
+It is thus important to consider application of the algorithm developed in this paper to real network topologies.}

 In Table \ref{Table1} we apply both transformation $T$ and $\tilde{T}$ to block diagonalize the adjacency matrices of several real networks from the literature.
-For each network dataset, we include information on the number of nodes $N$, the number of edges $E$, the number of nontrivial clusters $N_{ntc}$ (clusters with more than one node \cite{Pecora2014}), the size of the largest equitable cluster $\max(|{n_{c}}|)$ and the runtime in seconds for calculating the transformation matrices $T$ and $\tilde{T}$ (method from \cite{Zhang2020}).
-All these networks are connected, undirected and unweighted (only the giant component was considered in the case of networks that are not connected.)
+For each network dataset, we include information on the number of nodes $N$, the number of edges $E$, the number of nontrivial clusters $N_{ntc}$ (clusters with more than one node \cite{Pecora2014}), the size of the largest equitable cluster $\max(|{n_{c}}|)$ and the {average runtime over $10$ numerical runs for calculation of the transformation matrices $T$ and $\tilde{T}$ (method from \cite{Zhang2020}).} All these networks are connected, undirected and unweighted (only the giant component was considered in the case of networks that are not connected.)
 For all the networks we have analyzed, the two transformation matrices $T$ and $\tilde{T}$ produced equivalent SBD decompositions, with the same number of blocks and of the same sizes.
-However, the computation time of our algorithm was considerably (up to ten times) lower.
-Our algorithm is also faster than those in \cite{Pecora2014,siddique2018symmetry} which are based on computing the irreducible representations of the network symmetry group.
+However, the computation time of our algorithm was (up to {six times}) faster. {It was previously shown that the code proposed in \cite{Zhang2020} is faster than the other codes proposed in Refs. \cite{Pecora2014,Maehara2011}(see Fig.\ 2 of Ref.\ \cite{Zhang2020}).
+Therefore, we only compare the run-time of our code with that of \cite{Zhang2020}}